Beth Chapman Fans Slam Lyssa After She Shares A Pic Of Her Dad & His Girlfriend

-Beth Chapman fans are not happy with Duane “Dog the Bounty Hunter”‘s daughter, Lyssa.
-After the adult daughter of the bounty hunter shared a photo of him with his new girlfriend less than a year after Beth’s death, upset fans of the reality star’s late wife reacted on social media.
+Beth Chapman fans are not happy with Duane “Dog the Bounty Hunter” Chapman’s daughter, Lyssa Chapman.
+After she shared a photo of her dad with his new girlfriend — less than a year after Beth’s death — fans of the reality star’s late wife reacted on social media.

-Lyssa, 32, shared a photo of her famous dad posing with his new girlfriend Francie Frane to Instagram.
-In the photo, a camo-wearing Francie is pictured with her hand on Dog’s chest.
-The 67-year-old Dog the Bounty Hunter star is wearing sunglasses and has his arms around his new love.
+Lyssa, 32, posted a photo to Instagram of her famous dad posing in front of what looked to be a fireplace with his new girlfriend, Francie Frane.
+In the picture, a camo-wearing Francie had her hand on Dog’s chest.
+The 67-year-old reality star wore sunglasses and had his arms around his new love.

-Lyssa captioned the pic by remarking how “cute” the new lovebirds are, which prompted a major reaction from irate Instagram commenters who feel the cozy photo — and Lyssa’s “approval” of it — is inappropriate less than 10 months after Beth’s death.
+Lyssa captioned the image by remarking how “cute” the new lovebirds are, which prompted a major reaction from irate Instagram commenters who felt the cozy photo — and Lyssa’s “approval” of it — was inappropriate, as Beth died less than 10 months ago.

 “Beth would be so disappointed in Lyssa,” one commenter wrote.